Instance-dependent Label Distribution Estimation for Learning with Label Noise: Discussions

 \subsection{Hyper-parameter Settings}

-In the proposed LDR, there are four hyper-parameters that should be adjusted, $i.e.$, the weighting factors $\alpha$ and $\delta$ in the loss function (Eq.~\ref{eq: alpha_delta}), the weighting factor $\beta$ in temporal ensembling (Eq.~\ref{eq: beta}), and the sharpen factor $\tau$ in Eq.~\ref{eq: tau}.
-We show the hyper-parameters adjustment experiments on CIFAR-10 with an asymmetric noise rate of 0.5 in Fig.~\ref{fig: hyper_params}.
-We set $\alpha=2.0, \beta=0.7, \tau=0.1, \delta=1.0$ for initialization and adjust these four hyper-parameters one by one.
-Note that we adjust the value of one hyper-parameter while fixing the other three.
-Finally these hyper-parameters are set as $\alpha=2.0, \beta=0.6, \tau=0.1, \delta=0.6$ for CIFAR-10 with asymmetric noise rate ($\eta$=0.5).
+In the proposed ILDE, there are four hyper-parameters that should be adjusted, $i.e.$, the weighting factors $\alpha$ and $\delta$ in the total loss function (Eq.~\ref{eq: alpha_delta}), the weighting factor $\beta$ in temporal ensembling (Eq.~\ref{eq: beta}), and the sharpen factor $\tau$ in Eq.~\ref{eq: tau}.
+We chose the CIFAR-10 dataset with an asymmetric noise rate of 0.5 for a case study.
+For the sake of computational complexity, we initialized these hyper-parameters as $\alpha=2.0, \beta=0.7, \tau=0.1, \delta=1.0$ and adjusted them one by one while fixing the other three.
+The plot of model performance versus the value of each hyper-parameter was depicted in Fig.~\ref{fig: hyper_params}.
+It shows that our ILDE method achieves the best performance in this case study when setting these hyper-parameters as $\alpha=2.0, \beta=0.6, \tau=0.1, \delta=0.6$.